patwari/leetcode-csharp/README.md

 ## Setup Approach 03: via VS-Code

 1. install C# Dev Kit and [formulahendry.dotnet-test-explorer](https://marketplace.visualstudio.com/items?itemName=formulahendry.dotnet-test-explorer) extension.
+1. This will automatically install a latest version of dotnet.
+If not -> manually download LTS from https://dotnet.microsoft.com/en-us/download and install it.
-1. Open vscode into new folder
+1. Open vscode into new folder.
 1. Command Pallette > `.NET new project` > `Console App` > Folder name = `Leetcode`
    It will create a new folder `Leetcode\`, along with other settings as well.
 1. Command Pallette > `.NET new project` > `xUnity New Project` > Folder name = `Leetcode.Test`